-Average US price of gas jumps by 5 cents over past 2 weeks
+Average US gas price spikes 10 cents over 2 weeks to $3.64

 CAMARILLO, Calif.
-(AP) — The average U.S. price of regular-grade gasoline jumped by 5 cents over the past two weeks, to $3.49 per gallon.
+(AP) — The average U.S. price of a gallon of regular-grade gasoline spiked 10 cents over the past two weeks to $3.64 per gallon (3.8 liters).

-The price at the pump is $1.30 higher than a year ago.
+The price at the pump is about a dollar higher than it was a year ago.